anjoru/RUIZ-MADA-project/R/eda-code/readme.md

 The code is contained in an R script that you can run which does all the computations (PT3_edacode.R).

 PT3_eda-v2.qmd is a Quarto file where the code is pulled in from the R script and run.
+It is currently under development

+For now, EDA is performed in separate R files in this folder:

+MIR.R
+Model.mir.temp.R
+Logistic_pos_temp_precip.R

+in this phase most of the exploration will take place in R files then called into qmd using rds